 - New Student Aid A first-year award is available to assist new fulltime students with the costs associated with starting a new program of study.
-This aid currently provides \$20 per semester hour to qualified students. - Direct Aid Need-based financial assistance is coordinated by the Director of Admissions, along with the Director of Divinity Student Finances.
+This aid currently provides \$20 per semester hour to qualified students. - Direct Aid Need-based financial assistance is coordinated by the Director of Admissions along with the Financial Aid Committee.
 These grants are subject to the availability of funds.
 Qualified recipients will be full-time students and will demonstrate substantial need.